 Creating an app trailer is essential both to acquire more exposure and increase the number of downloads.
-You can use it to market your app on social media and other platforms – and can enhance its listing on the Apple’s App Store or the Google Play Store.
+You can use it for marketing your app on social media and other platforms – and can enhance its listing on Apple’s App Store or the Google Play Store.

 If you want to create an effective app trailer, however, there are several simple things do’s and don’ts that you should always keep in mind:

 Before you start to create an app trailer, you should research your target audience.
 Identify the demographics of people who would be interested in your app, and find out more about their interests, problems, cultural associations, and so on.

 The more you know about your target audience, the better you will be able to tailor your app trailer to them.

 Try to aim to create an app trailer that is no longer than 90 seconds, and ideally closer to 60.
 Viewers generally aren’t going to sit through trailers that are longer than that – making it far less effective if it is.

 To make sure your trailer is short, you should plan and script it out beforehand.
 That will allow changes to be made in advance to ensure it is the right duration.

 DO: Open the trailer with a strong hook

 The first 5 to 8 seconds of the trailer should contain a strong hook.
 It could highlight a problem viewers can solve with your app, explain a benefit they’ll gain by using it or pique their interest in using other types of hooks.

 Ultimately your goal for the first few seconds of your trailer should be to ensure that viewers stay and watch the rest of it.